SalomePlatform/yacs/doc/gui.rst

 .. _gui:

 *******************************************************
-Utilisation de YACS avec l'interface graphique (GUI)
+Using YACS with the graphical user interface (GUI)
 *******************************************************

 YACS GUI description